 The ECMWF fifth-generation atmospheric reanalysis (Hersbach et al., 2020), ERA5, was used as the main data source in this work.
-The dataset is generated using 41r2 of the Integrated Forecast System (IFS) model, based on a four-dimensional variational data assimilation scheme, and takes advantage of 137 vertical model levels and a horizontal resolution of 0.28125° (31 km).
-The data provides hourly estimates of model integration.
-In this study, hourly zonal and meridional winds (650 and 925 hPa), specific humidity (925 hPa), temperature (925 hPa), and convective available potential energy (CAPE) in ERA5 during 1981-2020 were used to explore suitable large-scale environments for the development of MCSs in SWA (5-9°N, 10°W-10°E).
-The zonal and meridional wind at 925 hPa, are used to understand the penetration of monsoon flow inland.
-The zonal wind difference between 925 hPa and 650 hPa is used as a zonal wind shear change indicator while the temperature at 925 hPa is used to visualize Saharan heat low (SHL) differences.
-Due to the main direction in which MCSs propagate (east to west), enhanced easterly zonal wind shear are presented as positive anomalies as these are positively related to storm development.
-Specific humidity (q) at 925 hPa was used to explore whether CAPE changes are controlled by low-level q.
-We consider also the total column water vapour (TCWV) due to its ability to represent the total gaseous water in the vertical column of the atmosphere which is influenced by the evolution of the humidity field.
-TCWV represents the precipitable water the atmosphere holds better than the humidity.
-The Meteosat Second Generation (MSG) cloud-top temperature data, which are available every 15 minutes from the Eumetsat archives online (https://navigator.eumetsat.int/product/EO:EUM:DAT:MSG:HRSEVIRI) was used in this study.
-Twelve years of MCS snapshots (2004-15) detected from Meteosat Second Generation 10.8 μm-band brightness temperatures (Schmetz et al., 2002, EUMETSAT 2021) are used to define MCS days in this study.
-Following (Klein et al., 2021), an MCS is defined here as a -50°C contiguous cloud area larger than 5000 km2.
-We consider the MCS images every half hour, for which they are matched up with the half-hourly Integrated Multi-satellite Retrievals for Global Precipitation Measurement (IMERG; Huffman et al. 2019) dataset, using the merged microwave-/-infra-red ("precipitationCal") rainfall product.
-An "MCS day" is then defined as a day with at least one hour containing 5 simultaneously existing MCSs between 16 and 1900 UTC with maximum rainfall >5mm within the SWA domain.
-Here, only land-based MCSs are considered because MCSs over land are fundamentally more intense and deep than its counterpart over the ocean (Mohr and Zipser 1996).
+The dataset is generated using 41r2 of the Integrated Forecasting System (IFS) model, based on a fourdimensional variational data assimilation scheme, and takes advantage of 137 vertical model levels and a horizontal resolution of 0.28125° (31 km).
+The data provide hourly estimates of model integration.
+In this study, hourly zonal and meridional winds (650 and 925 hPa), specific humidity (925 hPa), temperature (925 hPa), and convective available potential energy (CAPE) in ERA5 during 1981-2020 were used to explore suitable large-scale environments for the development of MCSs in SWA (5-9° N, 10° W-10° E).
+The zonal and meridional winds at 925 hPa are used to understand the penetration of monsoon flow inland.
+The zonal wind difference between 925 and 650 hPa is used as a zonal wind shear change indicator, while the temperature at 925 hPa is used to visualize Saharan heat low (SHL) differences.
+Due to the main direction in which MCSs propagate (east to west), enhanced easterly zonal wind shear is presented as a positive anomaly, as it is positively related to storm development.
+Specific humidity (q)at 925 hPa was used to explore whether CAPE changes are controlled by low-level q.
+We consider also the total column water vapour (TCWV) due to its ability to represent the total gaseous water in the vertical column of the atmosphere, which is influenced by the evolution of the humidity field.
+The Meteosat Second Generation (MSG) cloudtop temperature data, which are available every 15 min from the EUMETSAT archives online (https://navigator.eumetsat. int/product/EO:EUM:DAT:MSG:HRSEVIRI, last access: 25 August 2021), were used in this study.
+Data from 12 years of MCS snapshots (2004-2015) detected from Meteosat Second Generation 10.8 μm band brightness temperatures (Schmetz et al., 2002; EUMETSAT, 2021) are used to define MCS days in this study.
+Following Klein et al. (2021), an MCS is defined here as a -50 °C contiguous cloud area larger than 5000 km.
+We consider the MCS images every half hour, for which they are matched up with the halfhourly Integrated Multi-satellitE Retrievals for GPM (Global Precipitation Measurement) (IMERG; Huffman et al., 2019) dataset, using the merged microwave-infrared ("precipitationCal") rainfall product.
+An "MCS day" is then defined as a day with at least 1 h containing five simultaneously existing MCSs between 16:00 and 19:00 UTC with maximum rainfall > 5 mm within the SWA domain.
+Here, only landbased MCSs are considered because MCSs over land are fundamentally more intense and deeper than their counterparts over the ocean (Mohr and Zipser, 1996).